-- 26. The European Council endorses the European Agenda for Culture which constitutes an important step towards increasing coherence and visibility of the EU's action in this field, while maximising the potential of cultural and creative industries especially as far as SMEs are concerned, therefore contributing to the aims of the Lisbon Agenda. - 27.
-European competitiveness should be built upon the advantages of the Single Market and fostered by a sustainable industrial policy, combined with innovation and skills, while developing its external dimension in order to achieve a level playing field.
-The Single Market has been an undisputed success and has provided a solid foundation for growth and prosperity within the Union.
-Yet more can be done to untap the full potential of an enlarged Union, inter alia, by laying greater emphasis on consumers and SMEs.
+- 30. The European Council endorses the European Agenda for Culture which constitutes an important step towards increasing coherence and visibility of the EU's action in this field, while maximising the potential of cultural and creative industries especially as far as SMEs are concerned, therefore contributing to the aims of the Lisbon Agenda. - 31.
+The Single Market has been an undisputed success and remains a pre-requisite for growth and prosperity within the Union.
+Building on this, an integrated approach to European Competitiveness should be fostered by a sustainable industrial policy, combined with innovation and skills, while developing its external dimension in order to create a level playing field.
+More needs to be done to untap the full potential of an enlarged Union, inter alia, by addressing the remaining barriers and by allowing consumers and SMEs to take full advantage of the opportunities of the Single Market.
 In order to promote European competitiveness in a globalised world, the Single Market also needs to become more outward looking.
-The European Council accordingly welcomes the recent presentation by the Commission of the Single Market Review, accompanied by a Communication on Services of general interest including social services of general interest, and invites the Council to examine the initiatives set out in the Review so as to enable it to reach conclusions for priorities for further action at its Spring 2008 meeting. - 28.
+The European Council accordingly welcomes the recent presentation by the Commission of the Single Market Review, accompanied by a Communication on Services of general interest including social services of general interest, and invites the Council to examine the initiatives set out in the Review so as to enable it to reach conclusions for priorities for further action at its Spring 2008 meeting. - 32.
 The European Council stresses the crucial role that tourism plays in generating growth and jobs in the EU and calls on the Commission, Member States, industry and other stakeholders to join forces in the timely implementation of the recently adopted Agenda for a sustainable and competitive European tourism.

-- 29. The framework conditions for business, in particular SMEs, must continue to be improved.
-The European Council welcomes the Commission's intention to present a "Small Business Act" for Europe in 2008 with the aim to unlock the full potencial of SMEs'.
-As regards the Better Regulation agenda, the European Council welcomes progress made towards the joint reduction target of 25% of administrative burdens by 2012 stemming from EU legislation and its transposition into national law, and urges those Members States who have not yet done so, to set national targets of comparable ambition by 2008, taking into account the different starting points and traditions and particular importance of this exercise for SMEs.
+- 33. The framework conditions for business, in particular SMEs, must continue to be improved.
+The European Council welcomes the Commission's intention to present a Small Business Act for Europe in 2008 with the aim of unlocking the full potential of SMEs.
+As regards the Better Regulation agenda, the European Council welcomes progress made towards the joint reduction target of 25% of administrative burdens by 2012 arising from EU legislation and urges those Members States who have not yet done so, to set national targets of comparable ambition by 2008, taking into account the different starting points and traditions and particular importance of this exercise for SMEs.
 The modernisation of public administration is key to improve efficiency and effectiveness of public finances.
 Reforms in this area should therefore undergo regular analysis and exchange of best practices in particular in the context of the Lisbon National Reform Programmes.
-In this context, the potencial of e-Government initiatives should be explored, in accordance with the four policy actions set out on the Ministerial Declaration (Lisbon, September 2007). - 30.
+In this context, the potential of e-Government initiatives should be explored, in accordance with the four policy actions set out in the Ministerial Declaration (Lisbon, September 2007). - 34.
 The European Council, in face of the recent developments in the financial markets, emphasises that macroeconomic fundamentals in the EU are strong and that sustained economic growth is expected.
 Continued monitoring of financial markets and the economy is crucial, as uncertainties remain.
 The European Council endorses the work programme adopted by the Council on 9 October 2007 aimed at improving transparency for investors, markets and regulators, improving valuation standards, improving the prudential framework, risk management and supervision in the financial sector as well as reviewing the functioning of markets, including the role of credit agencies.
-The European Council welcomes the significant steps recently adopted regarding the enhancement of EU arrangements for financial stability.
+The European Council welcomes the significant steps adopted regarding the enhancement of EU arrangements for financial stability and strongly encourages their appropriate follow-up.